Konami-Fitness/lab5/README.md

 # lab5
 Henry Claisse, Teddy Clark, Michael Kokkatt, Shane Riggs

+***Quick Note: Running  play2.html will have the right functionality for the lab and running the play.html will have most of the right functionality and has a good emphasis on the styling of the page.***

 Gameplay:
 We used Math.random() to generate random values for red, blue and green color values.
 Then we concatenated those values to create a color value for the color swatch that the user